 Do you have a particular color or color palette that you like to use in your paintings?

-Some artist prefer to paint in their studios and other en plein air, you do both.
+Some artists prefer to paint in their studios and other en plein air, you do both.
 What aspects do you enjoy about painting en plein air versus painting in your studio?

 Most of the time I paint in the studio using reference photos that I’ve taken for my landscape paintings or arranged objects for my still life.
 The advantage of studio painting is that I can be more thoughtful and deliberate, building the paint layers over several sessions and taking the time to think through what my next decision will be.
 In my case, it results in a more polished painting but not quite as immersive an experience